- Prospective Students

 |December 9th||Farewell Social|

 Attention New International Students

 If you apply for the IBB, you will be placed in one of several small groups of around 25-30 students that includes both American students and other international students.
-The benefits of applying for the IFP Buccaneer Buddy Program are:
+The benefits of applying for the IBB are:

 There are limited openings for the program so the earlier you apply the better the chance of being served.
 The deadline for applying for Fall semester is August 10 and the deadline for Spring semester is December 10.
 Following the applications below you can read what recent international students said about their experience with IFP and IBB.

 Recent International Students Experience with IFP Host Program

 During my stay at ETSU I joined the International Host Program and the Buccaneer Buddy Program.
 Both decisions turned out to be very important for my time abroad.
 When leaving your home for a long time and going to a place you dont know, you are very excited.
 But you are also doubtful because it means changing your whole life.
 It is so helpful to have the certainty that there is someone on the other side of the world waiting for you.
 I can assure you that there will be at least one situation where you have no idea what you are doing and will really appreciate having someone beside you to help you.

 After missing a flight and traveling for 25 hours, I arrived in the middle of the night and was so glad to see a friendly face smiling at me.
 I had a place to sleep for the first days and someone who helped me to move to my new home, which was particularly important because the public transport in the US is not like we know it from Europe.
 But what is the best of all is that I feel like I have a second family abroad and people I can come to if I feel lost.
 I felt so comfortable during my first days with them and I am so happy that I have met my lovely host family.
 We are still in contact, although I do not live there anymore.